nautechsystems/nautilus_trader/docs/concepts/backtesting.md

 Each of these `BacktestRunConfig` objects in turn is made up of:
 - A list of `BacktestDataConfig` objects
 - A list of `BacktestVenueConfig` objects
-- A list of `ActorConfig` objects
+- A list of `ImportableActorConfig` objects
-- A list of `StrategyConfig` objects
+- A list of `ImportableStrategyConfig` objects
-- A list of `ExecAlgorithmConfig` objects
+- A list of `ImportableExecAlgorithmConfig` objects
+- An optional `ImportableControllerConfig` object
-- An optional `BacktestEngineConfig` objects (otherwise will be the default)
+- An optional `BacktestEngineConfig` object (otherwise will be the default)

 **This doc is an evolving work in progress and will continue to describe each API more fully...**